Eight ways BCU has transformed since 2010

-This extension at our City South Campus will become home to our new suite of sports and life sciences courses, with a range of specialist laboratories learning facilities.
-In addition to classrooms, a lecture theatre, social learning spaces, an open access IT suite and café facilities, it will also provide laboratories and a hub for training public service professionals such as teachers and social workers.
+This extension at our City South Campus is home to our new suite of sports and life sciences courses, with a range of specialist laboratories learning facilities.
+In addition to classrooms, a lecture theatre, social learning spaces, an open access IT suite and café facilities, it also provides laboratories and a hub for training public service professionals such as teachers and social workers.
 Did you know we’re the region’s largest provider of qualified health and social care professionals to the NHS and producer of more teachers than any other institution in the West Midlands?

 2) New experimental learning space for thousands of City Centre students